expectedparrot/edsl/docs/exceptions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 A number of exceptions may indicate that there is a problem with the way that a question has been constructed or answered.
-For example, you may except a list as an answer but receive a string instead, or `None`.
+For example, you may intend for the answer to be formatted as a list but receive a string instead.
+Or a question may be unanswered and the model has returned `None`.
 These exceptions are typically raised by the `Question` class and are subclassed from `QuestionAnswerValidationError`.

 A useful starting point for debugging these exceptions is to check the `Settings` class for the `Questions` model.
-The default setting are as follows:
+The default settings (which can be modified) are as follows:

 .. code-block:: python